example42/example42.github.io/_posts/2017-06-05-puppet-reports-and-metrics.md

 ---

 Any Puppet infrastructure must be monitored and needs log checking.
-For monitoring we can re-use existing solutions like cacti, checkmk, icinga, monit, munin, nagios, sensu, zabbix (see also Wikipedia)[https://en.wikipedia.org/wiki/Comparison_of_network_monitoring_systems].
+For monitoring we can re-use existing solutions like cacti, checkmk, icinga, monit, munin, nagios, sensu, zabbix [see also Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_network_monitoring_systems).

 Every puppet agent has locally stored important information for your puppet infrastructure.
 Most of these informations are stored inside the ```statedir```.